Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 While a high school might have a dedicated coach for a major sport like basketball or football, few institutions have the money to finance coaches for every single sport the school offers.
 This means you might have a better chance at a coaching role if you already work as a PE teacher or other educator first.

 Teachers’ salaries are a great place to start when looking for average pay for a high school coach.
-As of May 2021, the salary for high school teachers ranged between $46,090 and $100,310 annually, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2023, high school teachers earned an annual wage between $48,040 and $106,380, with a median of $65,220, according to the U.S. Bureau of Labor Statistics (BLS).
 However, this salary varies by state, district and other factors.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.